zorab47/jquery.ui.monthpicker/README.md

 - `!` - Windows ticks (100ns since 01/01/0001)
 - `'...'` - literal text
 - `''` - single quote

+## Why?

+You might be using [jQuery UI Datepicker][] and are looking for a similar Monthpicker widget.
+Unfortunately, this is not part of the Datepicker widget.
+After some searching you will realize two things: you are not alone in wanting a Monthpicker, and most solutions rely on dirty hacks of the original jQuery UI Datepicker widget.

+Be relieved, you have now found a customizable Monthpicker implementation.
+Monthpicker is largely based on jQuery UI Datepicker.
+You will notice that the design is very similar to Datepicker, as it uses the same CSS.
+Hence it is fully compatible with your usual jQuery UI themes!

 ## Alternative Monthpickers